 Pancreatic enzymes are often recommended as digestive support supplements.
-In this post, we will explain exactly what these enzymes are, and how they support healthy digestion and nutrient absorption.*
+In this article, we will explain what these enzymes are, and how they support healthy digestion and nutrient absorption.*

-Pancreatic enzyme supplements may be recommended when people have symptoms related to the incomplete breakdown of particular proteins, carbohydrates or fats during the digestive process.
-These may include gas, bloating, cramping, occasional diarrhea or constipation, or food intolerances.
+Pancreatic enzyme supplements are also known as natural digestive enzymes.
+These dietary supplements may be recommended when people have symptoms related to the incomplete digestion of proteins, carbohydrates, or fats during the digestive process, where these macronutrients are broken down into smaller components.
+Symptoms of incomplete digestion may include occasional gas, bloating, cramping, diarrhea or constipation, or food intolerances.*

-(Note: food intolerances differ from anaphylaxis or IgE-mediated food allergies, which can be life threatening.
-A licensed healthcare provider can help distinguish between the two with skin scratch testing for allergies.)
+(Note: Food intolerances differ from anaphylaxis or IgE-mediated food allergies, which can be life-threatening.
+A licensed healthcare professional can help distinguish between the two with skin scratch testing for allergies).

-Additionally, specific conditions such as cystic fibrosis and chronic pancreatitis may also produce symptoms requiring enzymatic support, which should be overseen by a physician.
-Consult a medical provider if you experience symptoms of malabsorption such as chronic diarrhea, unintended weight loss, or steatorrhea (bulky, pale, foul-smelling stool which may float or appear greasy).
+Additionally, specific conditions such as cystic fibrosis and chronic pancreatitis may also produce symptoms requiring enzymatic support, which a physician should oversee.
+(1) Consult a healthcare professional if you experience symptoms of malabsorption, such as chronic diarrhea, unintended weight loss, or steatorrhea (bulky, pale, foul-smelling stool which may float or appear greasy).

 Lipase is the pancreatic enzyme necessary to digest fat, while protease breaks down proteins, and amylase acts on carbohydrates.

-In addition to lipase, Ox Bile extract may further support digestion and absorption of fats and fat-soluble vitamins in the small intestine.
-The combination of Pancreatin & Ox Bile may be appropriate for those needing additional support for assimilation of fats and fat-soluble vitamins, by supplementing the body’s own production of bile.
-This may be especially indicated for anyone without a gall bladder and therefore unable to release a bolus of stored bile in response to a fatty meal, or people who have poor fat absorption or deficiency of the fat soluble vitamins A, D, E, and K.
+In addition to lipase, Ox Bile extract may further support the digestion and absorption of fats and fat-soluble vitamins in the small intestine.
+The combination of Pancreatin & Ox Bile may be appropriate for those needing additional support to assimilate fats and fat-soluble vitamins by supplementing the body’s bile production .
+This digestive support formula may be indicated for anyone without a gall bladder and, therefore, unable to release a bolus of stored bile in response to a fatty meal, people with poor fat absorption, or deficiency of the fat-soluble vitamins A, D, E, and K.*

-Recommendations vary, but pancreatic enzymes that are not enteric coated are most effective when taken shortly after a meal, to protect from breakdown by stomach acid.
-When selecting pancreatic enzymes, it’s important to note that full strength pancreatin is the preferred form, to ensure it is free of lactose – a commonly used filler which can aggravate digestive complaints in the large proportion of the adult population who are lactose intolerant.
+Recommendations vary, but pancreatic enzyme nutritional supplements are most effective when taken shortly before a meal.
+When selecting pancreatic enzymes, it’s important to note that full-strength pancreatin is the preferred form to ensure it is free of lactose – a commonly used filler that can aggravate digestive complaints in the large proportion of the adult population who are lactose intolerant.*

-DISCLAIMER: The information contained in this article is for informational purposes only, and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+The information contained in this article is for informational purposes only, and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or another qualified health professional with any questions you may have regarding a medical condition.